MatthiasNickles/diff-SAT/README.md

 options `-n` and `-s` (use `--help` for details).
 Observe that for the same input problem, multiple multisolutions may exist.

 Cost functions can, for example, be used for the specification of the probabilities of Boolean variables (atoms), or, by extension, entire clauses, rules and other formulas.
-This way, delSAT can be used as the "inference engine" for expressive probabilistic logic programming frameworks.
+This way, diff-SAT can be used as the "inference engine" for expressive probabilistic logic programming frameworks.

 In the resulting sample, marginal possible world probabilities are simply the frequencies of the respective models.
 Therefore probabilities of arbitrary query formulas can be (approximately) computed with the usual method, that is, by summing up the frequencies of those models where the query formula holds.
 There are no independency assumptions required for the random variables.

-To solve the described optimization problem efficiently and approximately, delSAT makes use of a new approach called _Differentiable SAT_
+To solve the described optimization problem efficiently and approximately, diff-SAT makes use of a new approach called _Differentiable SAT_
 (respectively _Differentiable Answer Set Programming_) where a variant of Gradient Descent is directly embedded in the core ASP or SAT solving algorithm.
 Essentially, Differentiable Satisfiability chooses (during the search for a satisfying model) the truth values of nondeterministic Boolean variables depending on the values of partial derivatives of the user-defined cost function.
 This is used to